dll-ncai/Facial_Expression_Depression_Recognition/README.md

 # ERBMA-Net

 M. T. Khan, Y. Cao, F. Shafait, and W. Jun "ERBMA-Net: Enhanced Random Binary Multilevel Attention Network for Facial Depression Recognition.”
-IEEE Transactions on Computational Social Systems, 2025.
+IEEE Transactions on Computational Social Systems, vol. 13, no. 1, 2026.
 DOI: https://doi.org/10.1109/TCSS.2025.3596047

 Steps to use the code:
 First run the feature extraction code that will save train, validation, and test csv files.